 In math, we compare two numbers and use a symbol between two determine which of the numbers is greater or lesser than the other.
 The best way to help kids understand the concept is through math worksheets for kids like greater than less than worksheets for practice.

 The greater than symbol is >.
 Greater than and less than symbols are used to compare expressions and numbers.
 For example, 8 > 6 and is read as ‘8 is greater than 6’.
 And, the less than symbol is denoted as, <.
 Two other comparison symbols are represented as ≥ (greater than or equal to) and ≤ (less than or equal to).
-It is known that kids tend to get confused when they learn the greater than and lesser than symbols.
-Hence, it is vital to provide them with greater than less than worksheets for practice.
-There are free printable greater than less than worksheets available for kids.
-However, you can explore number games for kids in this regard.
+Help your child practice comparing numbers using free printable greater than less than worksheets.

 Printable Greater Than Less Than Worksheets For Kids